triet228/TrietPilot/README.md

 # TrietPilot

-TrietPilot is a fork of [openpilot](https://github.com/commaai/openpilot) created by Triet.

 This is Triet's fork of [openpilot](https://github.com/commaai/openpilot) fine tuned for 2021 Toyota Corolla LE and local area Ypsilanti/Ann Arbor, Michigan, USA.
 It basically lets AI drive the car.

 ## Features Triet added